Harry Wu: Lawsuits

 In 2007, Wu helped the relatives of Chinese dissidents Wang Xiaoning and Shi Tao sue Yahoo!, which had disclosed their IP addresses to the Chinese government, leading to their arrest and imprisonment.
 Yahoo settled the lawsuit by establishing a $17 million fund to compensate and help Chinese dissidents, and chose Wu as its administrator.
 In January 2011, Wang and his wife Yu Ling sued Wu, who allegedly demanded $1 million in kickbacks from Yu for his Laogai Research Foundation.
 Wu stated that Yu had willingly donated the money.
 The case was settled in April 2012 when Wu repaid the $1 million to Yu.
 Wu's alleged mishandling of the millions from Yahoo alienated him from many in the human rights community.
 Seven Chinese dissidents signed an open letter stating that Wu had spent $14–15 million of the Yahoo fund from 2008 to 2015, but only $700,000 was used to help Chinese dissidents.

 In March 2015, a Virginia woman named Wang Jing publicly accused Wu of sexually assaulting her and three underage girls, the daughters of Chinese dissidents who were under her guardianship, in late 2013.
 Wu denied the accusation.
 Wang filed a lawsuit against Wu with the Fairfax County Circuit Court, and the case was scheduled to go on trial in January 2017.

 Death

 Wu died in Honduras on April 26, 2016, at the age of 79 while he was vacationing there with friends.
-He was survived by his former wife, Ching Lee, and a son, Harrison.
+He was survived by his former wife, Ching Lee, and his son, Harrison.